Former Prisoner of War plates

 - Complete a Military License Plate Application.

-- Mail the completed application with the letter of eligibility to:
+- Mail the completed application and letter of eligibility to:

 Department of Licensing